marcobrembs/100-days-of-swiftui/day-02.md

-How to store truth with booleans
+How to store truth with boolean

 How to join strings together